OpenNebula/docs/source/intro_release_notes/upgrades/start_here.rst

 .. important::

     **For each OpenNebula upgrade (even between minor versions, e.g. 5.10.2 and 5.10.3), configuration files must be processed via 'onecfg upgrade'**.
-If you skip configuration upgrade step for some OpenNebula upgrade, the tool will lose the current version state and you'll have to handle files upgrade manually and `reinitialize <http://docs.opennebula.io/onescape/5.12/module/config/usage.html#cfg-init>`__ the configuration version management state.
+If you skip configuration upgrade step for some OpenNebula upgrade, the tool will lose the current version state and you'll have to handle files upgrade manually and :ref:`reinitialize <cfg_init>` the configuration version management state.

     .. prompt:: bash # auto